Reconfiguration and Locomotion with Joint Movements in the Amoebot Model: Meta-Modules

 \subsection{Rhombical Meta-Modules}

 Let $\ell$ be a positive even integer.
-Our \emph{rhombical meta-module} consists of $\ell^2/2$ uniformly oriented expanded amoebots that we arrange into a rhombus of side length $\ell - 1$ (see \Cref{fig:meta:rhombical}).
+Our \emph{rhombical meta-module} consists of $\ell^2/2$ uniformly oriented expanded amoebots that we arrange into a rhombus of side length $\ell - 1$ (see the left side of \Cref{fig:meta:rhombical:contraction}).
 We obtain a parallelogram of side lengths $\ell - 1$ and $\ell/2 - 1$ if we \emph{contract} all amoebots (see \Cref{fig:meta:rhombical:contraction}).
 Note that we have to remove some bonds to perform the contraction.
 We can \emph{expand} the parallelogram again by reversing the contractions.

 \begin{lemma} Our implementation of the contraction and expansion primitive requires a single round, respectively. \end{lemma}